Maxine Minniver: Storylines

 A month later, Maxine returns to the village.
 Many villagers are still angry with her, but Walter forgives Maxine for stealing from him and allows her to return to work at the shop.
 Maxine later writes a letter to Damon as to why she has been lying and the long-term damage of Patrick's abuse, which Damon struggles to understand.
 A year later, Maxine discovers that his cousin-in-law Carl was in fact murder by Breda two years ago.
 Jesse was the first one to forgives Maxine for her lies and allows her to work as a barmaid on his wedding day with Courtney.
 Maxine later attempts to stop Jesse from drinking, but she fails and Jesse later dies from alcohol poisoning.
 Upon seeing this, Damon attempts to help Maxine, until he decides to not talk to her for a day after learning that she been kicked out at her home for not paying the rent.
 He later pays her rent, and Liam decides to help.
 However, Liam targets Maxine and blames her for Jesse's death, forcing Maxine to sleep with random men to repay her debts.
 Liam invites Maxine, James, Grace, Warren and Mercedes McQueen (Jennifer Metcalfe) to a "Devil's Dinner Party" at The Dog where he exposes that James and Grace both shot Mercedes.
 Liam is later murdered by Grace.
 Grace then forgives Maxine for her lies and Jesse's death, while everybody decides to do the same, leading her to begin her new life away from the past especially Patrick.
 Maxine later quit her job at Walter shops and works at Donovan's Salon as a secretary.
 Damon begins to understand Maxine been through towards Patrick, and decide to forgive her and become friends, despite they already divorced and allows him to hang out with Minnie as a father figure anytime he wants.

-The following year, Maxine mother Trish (now played by Denise Welch) arrives in the village with her new boyfriend Brad King (Tom Benedict Knight), who Maxine was starting to like.
-Maxine shows some resentment towards Trish for not being in hers and her daughter Minnie life that much, but later on Trish apologises and then forgive her.
+The following year, Maxine’s mother Trish (now played by Denise Welch) arrives in the village with her new boyfriend Brad King (Tom Benedict Knight), who Maxine was starting to like.
+Maxine shows some resentment towards Trish for not being in hers and her daughter Minnie’s lives enough, but Trish later apologises for this, and Maxine forgives her.